Creswell Bay

 Creswell Bay is an Arctic waterway in Qikiqtaaluk Region, Nunavut, Canada.
 It is an arm of western Prince Regent Inlet in eastern Somerset Island.
 Its northeastern landmark, Fury Point, is approximately 100 km west of Baffin Island.

-While the bay does not have any permanent settlements, it remains an important Inuit habitation site.
+While the bay does not have any permanent settlements, the closest is Resolute about 228 km to the north-northeast, it was an outpost camp and remains an important site to Inuit.